 - functional skills

-- Concentration on proper diaphragmatic breathing patterns
+- Concentrate on proper diaphragmatic breathing patterns.

-- Rib cage expansion in all planes.
+- Expand your rib cage in all planes.

-- Perform opposite movement patterns requiring coordination
+- Perform opposite movement patterns that usually require extra coordination.

-- Greater efficiency in getting things done is a result of a well-running body and mind
+- Greater efficiency in getting things done.